 A long-time topic in Bitcoiner circles is the point of unit bias, which is believed to be behind some shitcoins pumping.
 The nocoiner coming in sees a very low price per unit and buys the shitcoin thinking, “Hey, it’s coming off a low base so there’s more upside.”
 So the rationale goes that if we all spoke in terms of sats only (and not in BTC terms), that bitcoin could leverage this effect also.

 But this doesn’t come for free, there is a trade off.
-There may well be high-net-worth investors (HNWI) who get into bitcoin, and because they want to buy “a whole coin,” they buy more than they otherwise would have.
+A blog on Trade Pro Bot talks about how there may well be high-net-worth investors (HNWI) who get into bitcoin, and because they want to buy “a whole coin,” they buy more than they otherwise would have.
 We could even argue that the amount HNWIs buy is higher, thus the impact HNWIs have is higher.
 And by now, most know the oft-quoted statistic about how “even if every millionaire on earth wanted a whole bitcoin, they couldn’t get it.”

 Remember that if you divided the number of sats by the number of people on earth, that number comes out to around 226,000 sats (see satsperperson).